 Whether you’re growing vegetables, making a craft project, sewing a cushion or building a table – it doesn’t matter.
 These types of activities decrease stress, anxiety and depression.

-So give yourself the permission to potter, paint, glue, grow and gather – you’re actually doing your mental health a real favour.
+So give yourself the permission to potter, paint, weave, grow and gather – you’re actually doing your mental health a big favour.